rust-lang/book/nostarch/chapter06.md

 enum.

 There’s another advantage to using an enum rather than a struct: each variant can have different types and amounts of associated data.
-Version four type IP addresses will always have four numeric components that will have values between 0 and 255.
+Version four IP addresses will always have four numeric components that will have values between 0 and 255.
 If we wanted to store `V4` addresses as four `u8` values but still express `V6` addresses as one `String` value, we wouldn’t be able to with